Moses and Taps

-Moses and Taps, stylized as MOSES & TAPS™, are an artist collective from Europe.
-Primarily known for their graffiti on walls and trains, they have been exhibited in galleries and museums in Germany and internationally.
+Moses and Taps, stylized as MOSES & TAPS™, are an artist collective based in Germany.
+Originally known for painting hundreds of whole-cars and whole-trains across Europe, MOSES & TAPS™ are now known for their conceptual practice that combines continued high-volume illegal train work with museum exhibitions, performances, and artist books.
+They are considered pioneers of the so-called “post-graffiti” or “graffiti on canvas” movement in Europe.

 History

 The collective combines the pseudonyms of its two individual founders, Moses and Taps, who began painting graffiti art in 1994.
 The duo are believed to have been working collaboratively since 2007.

 In 2017 Moses and Taps took part in the Viral Vandals exhibition at the MU Hybrid Art House alongside several other artists including Brad Downey, Good Guy Boris, and Utah & Ether.

 Moses and Taps have produced various publications documenting their work.
 Their first book was titled International Topsprayer and documented the collective's project to paint graffiti on 1000 trains in 1000 days.
 Following the success of the publication, which was reputed to be one of the most widely read graffiti publications ever, Same Same was released in 2014.
 In 2019 Moses and Taps collaborated with the photographer Edward Nightingale to produce Memento Mori on the occasion of the Rose Béton Biennale.
 The following year Graffiti Avantgarde was released showcasing the work of Moses and Taps since 2011.